As a matter of humane stray cat population control, cats are neutered and returned to their original territory. More info.

 Many that oppose TNR, are wildlife conservationists and birders, who produce research articles such as this one:

 What the anti-TNR article fails to account for, is that there aren't sufficient homes for all strays, and that some feral strays cannot be tamed.
 This is overlooked with the motivation of protecting wildlife.
 TNR is a cost effective program at reducing stray population.
 Given there are not enough funds to house all strays in humane environments, the “correct” solution appears to depend on which animals you choose to protect.
 However, this assumes stray cats live in a wildlife setting.
+Where do stray cats live?
+They live around humans, which leads the the next section of this article, the geography of cats.

 Stray cats are commensal with humans, in that they thrive among human populations.
 Wild areas are mostly free of feral cats.
 Since they are not the top of the food chain, cats don't survive well without the protection that humans provide by keeping larger predators away, or by providing sources of heat during cold winters.
 “Since feral cats live primarily as scavengers in human settlements, the birds they kill are very likely to be the commensal species that bird conservationists hate anyway.”